StevenBlack/vocab/million-dollar-words.md

 Someone who is sedulous is diligent and persevering and never gives up the ship, such as the Terminator, or, on the brighter side, the pioneers who settled the West.
 It's pronounced SEJ-EH-LESS.

+### self-consistency bias
+Cognitive bias: The psychological tendency to see oneself as consistent which affects our actions.

 ### semantics
 The aspect of linguistics that is concerned with the meaning and usage of words.
 Being precise in what you say and how you say it is the greatest benefit of semantics.
 When someone's response to your argument is that you're just playing with semantics, they've decided to stop fighting about the facts, and to start accusing you of using double talk (which you would never do, of course).